 This procedure takes some time, but it poses little risk of causing damage to the nearby tiles.
 If you have one, put your knife in a sturdy holder and pass it around the tile or tiles, you want to remove frequently and carefully.

 A regular grout saw will not work for wall tiles because of the lug spacers that connect adjacent tiles below the grout.
-Grout may be removed faster with a small rotary grinder than with a knife.
+Grout may be removed faster with a small rotary grinder than with a knife, hence a smarter tool for removing tiles from plasterboard.
 If your hands slide, though, it is more likely to break tiles.
 Set your tool to the lowest setting and slowly work your way along the grout line.

-If you have actual control on tools or tiles, don’t fracture when you nick them; consider increasing the rotor’s speed.
+If you have actual control over tools or tiles, don’t fracture when you nick them.
+Consider increasing the rotor’s speed.
 To fit between the tiles, you can buy an extra-small head attachment.

 Find any loose tiles before removing the complete wall tile.
 Taping the edges of the tiles with a chisel will help you locate loose tiles.
 It is feasible to remove wall tiles without causing them to become loose.
 However, see if you’re successful.
 Because the first tile is more difficult to remove than the others.